 - 7. Against the backdrop of unprecedented global need and increasingly complex situations, WFP is committed to working with its partners to ensure that no one is left behind and to provide agile aviation services while adhering to international safety standards.
 WFP is also committed to using flexible financing mechanisms and expanding its donor base to ensure its ability to continue operations and to reach people in need. - 8.
-WFP continues to operate in precarious, dynamic environments where humanitarian needs and the means to meet them are continually changing, requiring WFP Aviation to adapt and innovate in a sustainable and effective way.
-Effective and adequate risk management is therefore an ever-present consideration in decision-making.
-In line with WFP's 2018 enterprise risk management policy, WFP Aviation's risk management processes are designed to provide structure, consistency and transparency in risk decision making across WFP-managed aviation services and field offices.
+WFP continues to operate in precarious, dynamic environments where humanitarian needs and the means to meet them are continually changing, requiring the WFP Aviation Service to adapt and innovate in a sustainable and effective way.
+Effective and adequate risk management is therefore an ever-present consideration in decision making.
+In line with WFP's 2018 enterprise risk management policy, the WFP Aviation Service's risk management processes are designed to provide structure, consistency and transparency in risk decision making across WFP-managed aviation services and field offices.
 It provides a framework whereby all risks strategic, operational, fiduciary and financial can be identified, assessed and managed in accordance with the organization's appetite for risk.
 The tools used include risk register management at the field level and adoption of a continuous monitoring approach and regular meetings of the aviation risk management forum at the headquarters level.
-To ensure accountability for taking action and addressing risk as a fundamental element of WFP's aviation risk management guidelines, a risk escalation process is well defined and is embedded in daily aviation functions. - 9.
-In high-risk environments, where necessary security measures slow down the delivery of humanitarian assistance, WFP Aviation has been using the Humanitarian Notification System through the Office for the Coordination of Humanitarian Affairs to notify actors about its flights.
-Similar systems have already been successfully implemented and maintained in Nigeria, the Syrian Arab Republic and Yemen.
+To ensure accountability for taking action and addressing risk as a fundamental element of WFP's aviation risk management guidelines, a risk escalation process is well defined and is embedded in daily aviation functions. - In high-risk environments, to inform actors about flights, the WFP Aviation Service utilizes 9. the humanitarian notification system through the Office for the Coordination of Humanitarian Affairs (OCHA) or, when OCHA capacity is limited, the WFP Operational Access and Humanitarian-Military Interaction Unit.
+To address aviation security risks, the service actively engages in civil-military coordination on humanitarian operations with the military forces present in the setting.
+Such coordination is usually carried out through the Civil-Military Coordination Section of OCHA, which has the necessary capacity and processes available.
+Where there is a need for a more robust response, and/or when an additional coordination mechanism may be required in the air operation, the WFP Aviation Service is supported by the WFP Operational Access and Humanitarian-Military Interaction Unit, which works at the humanitarian-development-security nexus and ensures that WFP engages with military forces and armed groups in a principled way during humanitarian relief operations.
+Specifically, the unit works with the Aviation Service to ensure that the notification process is transparent and that it meets the deconfliction needs of WFP in relation to the military processes of the parties to the conflict.
+This involves the use of dialogue and coordination mechanisms among various military, civil, security and humanitarian stakeholders, alongside pre-established relationships, and has the end goal of meeting WFP's operational requirements.